This article was written by Atul Surana. He is a Certified Financial Planner.

 What causes bull and bear markets?
 They are partly a result of the supply and demand for securities.
 Investor psychology, government involvement in the economy and changes in economic activity also drive the market up or down.
 These forces combine to make investors bid higher or lower prices for stocks.

 To qualify as a bull or bear market, a market must have been moving in its current direction (by about 20% of its value) for a sustained period.
 Small, short-term movements lasting days do not qualify; they may only indicate corrections or short-lived movements.
 Bull and bear markets signify long movements of significant proportion.
+Investing in these markets is still a common occurrence and happens daily.
+Of course, investors will read this motley fool review as well as reviews of other investment software before using them to invest in different companies.

 There are several well-known bulls and bears in American history.
 The longest-lived bull market in U.S. history is the one that began about 1991 and is still climbing.
 Other major bulls occurred in the 1920’s, the late 1960’s and the mid-1980’s.
 However, they all ended in recessions or market crashes.